An alternate form of Merino-Mi\v{c}ka-M\"utze's approach to a combinatorial generation problem of Knuth: Periodic paths and gluing pairs

 {\bf Gluing pairs:} Consider the {\it star} $s_n=0(01)^{n-1}1\in D_n$ for $n\ge 3$ and the {\it footed-star} $s'_n=01s_{n-1}\in D_n$ for $n\ge 4$.
 A {\it gluing pair} is a pair $(x,y)\ne(s_n,s'_n)$, with $x=u0v011$ and $y=u0v101$, where $u,v\in D$. \\

 {\bf Pull/push operations:} Let $G_n$ be the set of all gluing pairs $(x,y)$, where $x,y\in D_n$.
-Seeing these $x,y$ as rooted trees, it is said that $y$ is obtained from $x$ by the {\it pull} operation, and its inverse is called the {\it push} operation.
-See the right half of Figure~\ref{unalinea}, which resembles but differs reflectively from \cite[Figure 9]{mmm}.
-We write $y=\mbox{pull}(x)$ and $x=\mbox{push}(y)$, say that $x$ is {\it pullable}, $y$ is {\it pushable} and $u$ and $v$ are the {\it left} and {\it right} subtrees of both $x$ and $y$.
+By seeing $x,y$ as rooted trees, \cite{mmm} declares that $y$ is obtained from $x$ by a {\it pull} operation, and calls its inverse a {\it push} operation.
+In our treatment, the right half of our Figure~\ref{unalinea} resembles, but differs reflectively, from \cite[Figure 9]{mmm}.
+We write $y=\mbox{pull}(x)$ and $x=\mbox{push}(y)$, say that $x$ is {\it pullable}, $y$ is {\it pushable} and that $u$ and $v$ are the {\it left} and {\it right} subtrees of both $x$ and $y$.

 \begin{lemma}\cite[Lemma 8]{mmm} Let $(x,y)\in G_n$.
 If $x$ has a centroid in $u$, then $u$ is also a centroid of $y$, so $\phi(y)=\phi(x)-1$.
 If $y$ has a centroid in $v$, then $v$ is also a centroid of $x$, so $\phi(y)=\phi(x)+1$. \end{lemma}